 What are some other good shows on Netflix?

-Some other great shows to steam on Netflix are Black Summer, Outlander, Haunted, and Ash vs Evil Dead.
+Some other great shows to stream on Netflix are Black Summer, Sex Education, Outlander, Haunted, and Ash vs Evil Dead.